-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment and medications. ✓ May be covered by Original Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Equipment or supplies that condition the air, heating pads, hot water bottles, wigs and their care, support stockings and other primarily non-medical equipment. ✓ Experimental medical and surgical procedures, equipment and medications. ✓ Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital. ✓ Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. \checkmark Full-time nursing care in your home. ~ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. \checkmark
+Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. ✓ Home-delivered meals After your inpatient stay in a hospital, you are eligible to receive a one-week course of meals, at no extra cost to you.
+You will receive two meals a day for seven days delivered to your home.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Immunizations for foreign travel purposes. ✓